Illustration of a skinny lifter using collagen to build muscle.

 What I Do

 When I’m bulking, I eat 4 big meals per day, each with a hearty source of protein.
 If I’m short on calories, I have snacks.
 I don’t worry too much about whether those snacks have protein.
-This brings my daily protein intake up to about 0.7–1 gram of protein per pound bodyweight per day.
+This brings my daily protein intake up to 0.7–1 grams of protein per pound of body weight per day.
 That’s more than enough to maximize my rate of muscle growth.
 I’m covered.

 When I first started jogging for cardiovascular exercise, I got shin splints.
-I had heard that collagen could help, so I mixed 20 grams of collagen into warm water, and then squeezed in some lime juice for vitamin C. The reason I had collagen before running is to pump the collagen into the areas I was exercising.
-The reason I added vitamin C was to improve collagen synthesis (study, study).
-I wasn’t convinced it was helping, so I soon stopped.
+I had heard that collagen could help, so I mixed 20 grams of collagen into warm water and then squeezed in some lime juice for vitamin C. The reason I had collagen before running is to pump the collagen into the areas I was exercising.
+The reason I added vitamin C was to improve collagen synthesis (study, study, study).

 Conclusion